naif-alharbi22/LAB_CLASSES_102/README.md

 - Provide a menu for the user to choose actions: add a bank account, display bank accounts, search for a bank account, delete a bank account , or exit.
 - Implement the logic to handle each menu option.
+- Use good practices, such as handling exceptions using Try...Except